PuneetBirdi/koho-tech-assignment/README.md

 Please note:
 - For a fresh run every time please delete records.txt and output.txt before running again.
-- if you run this multiple times using the same input, the function will continue to compare against the records from the previous run; changing the results and      likely rejecting more of them with each run as all customers will start to hit limits.
+- If you run this multiple times using the same input, the function will continue to compare against the records from the previous run; changing the results and      likely rejecting more of them with each run as all customers will start to hit limits.

 ### Application Assumptions